Chalcogen: Applications

 Most sulfur produced is transformed into sulfur dioxide, which is further transformed into sulfuric acid, a very common industrial chemical.
 Other common uses include being a key ingredient of gunpowder and Greek fire, and being used to change soil pH.
 Sulfur is also mixed into rubber to vulcanize it.
 Sulfur is used in some types of concrete and fireworks.
 60% of all sulfuric acid produced is used to generate phosphoric acid.
 Sulfur is used as a pesticide (specifically as an acaricide and fungicide) on "orchard, ornamental, vegetable, grain, and other crops."

 Around 40% of all selenium produced goes to glassmaking.
 30% of all selenium produced goes to metallurgy, including manganese production.
 15% of all selenium produced goes to agriculture.
 Electronics such as photovoltaic materials claim 10% of all selenium produced.
 Pigments account for 5% of all selenium produced.
 Historically, machines such as photocopiers and light meters used one-third of all selenium produced, but this application is in steady decline.

 Tellurium suboxide, a mixture of tellurium and tellurium dioxide, is used in the rewritable data layer of some CD-RW disks and DVD-RW disks.
 Bismuth telluride is also used in many microelectronic devices, such as photoreceptors.
 Tellurium is sometimes used as an alternative to sulfur in vulcanized rubber.
 Cadmium telluride is used as a high-efficiency material in solar panels.

 Some of polonium's applications relate to the element's radioactivity.
 For instance, polonium is used as an alpha-particle generator for research.
 Polonium alloyed with beryllium provides an efficient neutron source.
 Polonium is also used in nuclear batteries.
 Most polonium is used in antistatic devices.
 Livermorium does not have any uses whatsoever due to its extreme rarity and short half-life.

 Organochalcogen compounds are involved in the semiconductor process.
 These compounds also feature into ligand chemistry and biochemistry.
-One application of chalcogens themselves is to manipulate redox couples in supramolar chemistry (chemistry involving non-covalent bond interactions).
+One application of chalcogens themselves is to manipulate redox couples in supramolecular chemistry (chemistry involving non-covalent bond interactions).
 This application leads on to such applications as crystal packing, assembly of large molecules, and biological recognition of patterns.
 The secondary bonding interactions of the larger chalcogens, selenium and tellurium, can create organic solvent-holding acetylene nanotubes.
 Chalcogen interactions are useful for conformational analysis and stereoelectronic effects, among other things.
 Chalcogenides with through bonds also have applications.
 For instance, divalent sulfur can stabilize carbanions, cationic centers, and radical.
 Chalcogens can confer upon ligands (such as DCTO) properties such as being able to transform Cu(II) to Cu(I).
 Studying chalcogen interactions gives access to radical cations, which are used in mainstream synthetic chemistry.
 Metallic redox centers of biological importance are tunable by interactions of ligands containing chalcogens, such as methionine and selenocysteine.
 Also, chalcogen through-bonds can provide insight about the process of electron transfer.